nf-core/taxprofiler/docs/output.md

   </details>

 You will receive the `<sample_id>.gz` file if you supply `--kmcp_save_search`.
 Please note that there is no taxonomic label assignment in this output file.

-The main taxonomic classification file from kmcp is the `*kmcp.profile` which is also used by the taxpasta step.
+The main taxonomic classification file from KMCP is the `*kmcp.profile` which is also used by the taxpasta step.

 ### ganon